Zadigo/mycommerce/ecommercemcp/README.md

-## Shop micro-service 💳
+## Ecommerce MCP Micro-service 🌪️

-This micro-service is responsible for managing functionalities for the shop which are mainly related to storing product details, categories, collections, and product images.
+This Ecommerce MCP (Microservice Control Plane) micro-service is responsible for orchestrating and managing various e-commerce related micro-services such as cart, shop, reviews, and more.
+It provides a centralized control plane for clients to interact with these services in a unified manner.

 ## Technologies Used 🌳